Shah Alam: Demographics

-As of 2010, the city has a population of 541,306.
-The following ethnic group composition is based on Department of Statistics Malaysia 2010 census.
+As of 2023, the city has a population of 438,745.
+The following ethnic group composition is based on the Department of Statistics Malaysia's 2020 census.

 Religion

 Shah Alam is most famous for its mosque, the Sultan Salahuddin Abdul Aziz Mosque.
 It is also known as the Blue Mosque and has been claimed to be the largest mosque in Malaysia, and one of the largest in Southeast Asia.
 The mosque has the capacity to accommodate 24,000 worshippers at one time.
 Its distinguishing feature is its large blue and silver dome, which measures 51.2 m (167 ft) in diameter and reaches 106.7 m (350 ft) above ground level.
 The mosque has four minarets erected at the corners, each minaret is 142.3 m (460 ft) tall.
 The mosque was commissioned by the late Sultan Salahuddin Abdul Aziz when he declared Shah Alam as the new capital of Selangor on 14 February 1974.
 Construction of the mosque was completed on 11 March 1988.
 As the capital of Selangor, Islam is the religion preferred by a majority of Shah Alam residents.

 Buddhist Missionary Society Malaysia (BMSM)'s Samadhi Vihara is distinct with its iconic lotus-top Shrine Hall.
 Since its completion in 2012, Samadhi Vihara serves a premier Dhammaduta centre for Buddhists in the south western part of Klang Valley.
 It is a landmark development at Section U12, Bukit Raja, Shah Alam.
 As the only Theravadin-based Vihara (Buddhist Temple) in the vicinity of Klang and Shah Alam, it has grown in popularity with its regular Dhamma programme and activities.